PIPS-IPM++ Solver and Tools

 Using HSL Linear Solvers

-To use HSL solvers (e.g., MA57), you must provide a library named libcoinhsl.so.
+To use HSL solvers (e.g., MA57), you must provide a library named libhsl.so (libcoinhsl.so for v0.1.0; see also option HSLLIB).
 Mount the library and use the --hsl-lib flag:

 docker run -v /path/to/hsl/lib:/libs -v /path/to/workdir:/workdir -w /workdir -it pips-ipmpp cli solve model.mps --blocks 10 --hsl-lib /libs